 While you relax at the pool you can order drinks and small snacks right pool-side at the Blue Bar.
 Hang out at the bar for some great drinks or enjoy it in your chair.

 Conclusion: Awesome!
 This is an amazing hotel and surprised me in pretty much every category you can imagine.
 The double-upgrade was amazing and the room was just like a dream.
 I didn’t even mind that the hotel was not located in the old Key West near Duval Street.
 It can get very loud there when they have special events going on.
 The hotel’s location was perfect, nice, and tranquil.
 For me, the biggest throwback was that there is no actual swimming beach.
-In the name of the hotel is “Beachside”, but that’s the only thing it really is.
+The name of the hotel is “Beachside”, but that’s the only thing it really is – it’s a name.
 It is located right on the beach.
 However, if you read “beachside”, you expect an ocean with a beach.
 Otherwise, you could choose a hotel in the center of the island.
 On the other side, they offer many water-activities right at the hotel.
 If you are in desperate need of a beach, Smathers Beach is a very short drive away from the hotel on Key West.
 Parking is free along the street near Smathers Beach.
 Or take the complimentary shuttle to Downtown and walk to one of the many beaches.
 Fort Zachary Taylor also has a great beach area, but it is a state park with entrance fees.
 It really depends on what you are looking for.
 The hotel is so nice, you want to spend all the time in the hotel.
 It’s almost a two “fancy” experience for a weekend getaway.
 So again, it really depends on what you plan to do.
 But no matter what.
 If you need a hotel in Key West and you think if you should stay here or not?
 The answer is easy: YES.

 When I checked other hotels on Key West, this hotel can definitely compete with others and offered lower rates than similar hotels in Downtown.
 You pay for the location but with the complimentary shuttle bus, the location is not a question anymore.
 It also depends on your group size.
 For a bigger group, this might be a better and cheaper alternative.